-The Human Services Career Cluster focuses on preparing individuals for employment in career pathways that relate to families and human needs such as counseling and mental health services, family and community services, personal care services, and consumer services.
+The Human Services career cluster focuses on preparing individuals for employment in career pathways that relate to families and human needs, such as counseling and mental health services, family and community services, personal care services, and consumer services.
+This career cluster includes occupations ranging from community health workers to cosmetologists and nutritionists.

-Cosmetology and Personal Care Services Regional Program of Study
+Regional Program of Study: Cosmetology and Personal Care Services

-The Cosmetology and Personal Care Services regional program of study introduces CTE learners to knowledge and skills related to providing beauty and personal care services.
-CTE concentrators may learn about or practice managing personal care facilities and coordinating or supervising personal service workers.
+The Cosmetology and Personal Care Services regional program of study focuses on occupational and educational opportunities associated with providing beauty and personal care services.
+This program of study includes managing personal care facilities and coordinating or supervising personal service workers.